Best Toys for Spanish Water Dog

 Physical Exercise Recommendations for Spanish Water Dog

 Physical activity for Spanish Water Dog should reflect their high (60-90 minutes daily) exercise needs and Medium (31-49 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Spanish Water Dog, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
-Spanish Water Dog dogs with playful, loyal, athletic, hardworking traits often enjoy varied exercise routines over repetitive ones.
+Watch for heavy breathing, a slower pace, resistance to continuing, or lying down during activity — all fatigue signs.
+Spanish Water dogs with playful, loyal, athletic, hardworking traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
-Young Spanish Water Dog dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
+Young Spanish Water dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Spanish Water Dog benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Spanish Water Dog